The popularity of cell phones and wireless communication devices has resulted in a proliferation

 directing the installation of radio communication facilities, using equipment with current factory calibration

-certificates.
-The greatest advantage of our surveys over that of other providers is the
+The greatest advantage of our surveys over that of other providers is the ability to address

 Some International Precautionary Exposure Guidelines